• Skip to primary navigation

 Notes

-To quick-chill the cooked pasta, spread it out on a small baking sheet and place in the fridge for 5 to 10 minutes.
+To quick-chill the boiled pasta, spread it out on a small baking sheet and place in the fridge for 5 to 10 minutes.

 Pro Tip: To quickly thaw English peas, toss them in the boiling pasta water right before you pour it out to drain the pasta.
 This can be done if you choose to boil uncooked pasta.